How to copy edit: 10 essential copy editing tips

 • Fact check your content and read it one last time

-Copy editing tips for content creators
+Copy editing tips for content marketers

 1. Create and follow an editorial style guide

-Your editorial style guide can be as basic or as robust as you want, but if your organization doesn’t have a culture that’s focused on writing style and copy editing, we recommend keeping it simple so that people on your team actually use the document.
+Your editorial style guide can be as basic or as robust as you want, but if your B2B company doesn’t have a culture that’s focused on writing style and copy editing, I recommend keeping it simple so that people on your team actually use the document.
+A basic, two-page version will help ensure all of your content gets edited in a consistent way.
 Here are a few things to include:

 • A refresher on your brand’s voice and tone